ojaskatiyar0202/extra-trees-crypto/README.md

 A prediction for a new row is the average of what all 80 trees return for it, and that average is what gets ranked.

+### Configuration

-Both tree models bag 80 trees to a maximum depth of 10 with a minimum of 200 rows per leaf, and consider all 114 features at every node.
-Ridge uses a penalty of 1000 on the sum of squared coefficients, applied after standardising the features, since an unstandardised penalty falls unevenly on features measured on different scales.
+Both tree models fit 80 trees to a maximum depth of 10, with at least 200 rows per leaf, and consider all 114 features at every node.
+Ridge uses a penalty of 1000 on the sum of squared coefficients, applied after standardising the features so that the penalty does not fall unevenly on features measured on different scales.
-The number of trees is a compute budget rather than a real choice, because more trees is weakly better and cannot overfit; leaving the features per node at all 114 keeps the only visible difference between the two tree models the split rule itself.

 It is worth separating what the fit determines from what we supply.
-The **learned parameters** are 114 coefficients for the linear models, and for the trees the feature and threshold at every node together with the mean at every leaf, all computed from the training rows by minimising squared error.
+The **learned parameters** are 114 coefficients for the linear models, and for the trees the feature and threshold at every node (by computing leaf means and using formula above) all, computed from the training rows.
 The **hyperparameters** are depth, minimum leaf size and the ridge penalty.
 These cannot be chosen on training error, because a deeper tree always fits the training rows better and a smaller penalty always fits them better, so training error would drive flexibility upwards without limit.
 Choosing them properly needs a third block of data that the fit has not seen.

+### Parameters and tuning

-We did not tune.
-Depth, leaf size and penalty were fixed by judgement before any modelling, so the results below describe four models at one configuration each rather than four models at their best, and someone could reasonably ask whether a different penalty would rescue the linear model on the large feature set.
-We cannot answer that.
-It also means no validation block was required, so the panel is split two ways rather than three, and the test block is a genuine holdout in the sense that no decision anywhere in the project was made by looking at it.
+Depth, leaf size and penalty were fixed by judgement before any modelling, so the results below describe four models at one configuration of hyperparameters each.
+What we do is simple: the training block determines the coefficients for the linear models and the  thresholds for the trees, and the test block is used once to report how each model ranks.
+Since no hyperparameter was ever chosen by looking at performance, no validation block was required, and the panel is split two ways rather than three.

+### Splits and seeds

-The split is by date and never at random.
-A random split would place a contract's 15 June row in training and its 14 June row in test, and since adjacent days are highly correlated that is close to handing the model the answer.
+The division into training and test is by date and never at random.
+A random split would place a contract's 15 June row in training and its 14 June row in test, and the features on those two rows are nearly identical, since a twenty-day return shares nineteen of its twenty days with the day before.
+The returns themselves are not persistent, as noted above, but the features are, and that is enough for the model to recover a test row's answer from its neighbour in training.
 Splitting by date guarantees that every training row precedes every test row.

 We cut at the 50th, 65th and 80th percentile of dates, giving three train and test pairs from the same panel, and run each at two random seeds.
+Both tree models are stochastic, but for different reasons: random forest draws a fresh bootstrap sample of the rows for every tree, and extra trees draws a fresh threshold at every node.
-Both tree models are stochastic, so a single seed tells us nothing about stability.
-This is not a hypothetical concern: an earlier version of this work reported a gradient boosting result from seed zero that looked strong, and across five seeds the same configuration ranged from 0.0062 to 0.0315, with seed zero being the best of the five.
+The seed fixes those draws, so a single seed tells us nothing about how much of a result is the draw rather than the data.
 Linear and ridge are deterministic and give identical numbers at both seeds.
 Six fits per model per feature set gives a mean, a spread, and a paired comparison against another model on matched splits and seeds.

+###Metrics

 Three metrics do three different jobs.
 Inside the fit, both model families minimise squared error on the demeaned return; that is the loss function and it is not what we report.
-For reporting we use the **rank information coefficient**, which on each test day ranks the contracts by prediction, ranks them by realised outcome, takes the Spearman correlation of the two orderings, and averages across days.
-Ranks rather than values, because the trade only uses the ordering and never the magnitude of a prediction, so saying plus 0.4% instead of plus 4% changes nothing as long as the ordering holds.
-Per day rather than pooled, because pooling would let a day with 500 contracts outweigh a day with 150, and we trade every day regardless of how good that day happens to be.
-An IC above 0.02 is usually treated as usable in cross-sectional equity work, and nobody reports 0.3, since returns are almost entirely noise.
+For reporting we use the rank information coefficient.
+On each test day we rank the contracts by prediction, rank them again by realised outcome, and take the Spearman correlation of the two orderings.
+The IC is the average of those daily correlations.
+Ranks rather than values, because our trading strategy only uses the ordering and never the magnitude of a prediction, so saying plus 0.4% instead of plus 4% changes nothing as long as the ordering holds.
+We compute a correlation for each day and then average, rather than pooling every test row into one correlation.
+Pooling would let a day with 500 contracts count for more than a day with 150, and we trade every day regardless of how many contracts were listed or how good that day happened to be.

 We also report the **decile spread**, the realised return of the actual trade in basis points per day.
 Each test day we sort by prediction into ten buckets and take